 - Be aware of salaries, prepare submittals as appropriate, make note of future appointments (summer salaries, etc.) and set up reminders

 - IRB training (Starting Fall 2020, the Institutional Review Board (IRB) at Minnesota State University, Mankato will require all researchers to complete some training before IRB will review submissions.
-More information can be found at http://grad.mnsu.edu/irb/training.html
+More information can be found on the IRB website.

 - Minnesota State Employee Code of Conduct - Employees shall not directly or indirectly receive or agree to receive any payment of expense, compensation, gift, reward, gratuity, favor, service or promise of future employment or other future benefit from any source, except the state for any activity related to the duties of the employee unless otherwise provided by law.